The Yeomen of the Guard: Act I

 Phoebe Meryll sits at the spinning wheel, sighing about the pain of love.
 Wilfred Shadbolt – the head jailer and assistant torturer at the Tower of London – arrives, and Phoebe mocks him, disgusted by his profession.
 Wilfred, who is in love with Phoebe, has noticed her interest in one of the prisoners at the Tower, Colonel Fairfax.
 He gleefully conveys the news that Fairfax is to be beheaded, for the crime of sorcery, that very day.
-Phoebe replies that Fairfax is merely a scientist and alchemist (and a handsome one at that) and leaves Wilfred to suffer from his love for her.
+Phoebe replies that Fairfax is merely a scientist and alchemist, and also handsome, and leaves Wilfred to suffer from his love for her.
 The citizens and Yeomen arrive, singing of the Yeomen's bravery and valiant deeds.
 Dame Carruthers, the housekeeper of the Tower, dismisses protestations by Phoebe of Fairfax's innocence and, vexed by Phoebe's criticism of the Tower, sings its praises.
 After everyone leaves, Phoebe is joined by her father, Sergeant Meryll, who reports that her brother Leonard has been appointed a Yeoman for his valour in battle.
 Leonard is on his way from Windsor, where the court sits, and may bring with him a reprieve for the Colonel.
 Leonard Meryll enters bearing a dispatch for the Lieutenant of the Tower but no reprieve.
 Sergeant Meryll is eager to save Fairfax, for the Colonel served with him in battle and twice saved Sergeant Meryll's life.
 He hatches a plan: Leonard will hide away and Fairfax, sprung from his cell, will assume Leonard's guise.
 Phoebe is charged with getting the key to Fairfax's cell from the lovesick jailer, Wilfred.

 Fairfax enters under guard by an escort of Yeomen.
 Sir Richard Cholmondeley, the Lieutenant of the Tower, sees him and greets him sadly, as they are old friends.
 Fairfax bears his impending execution bravely and philosophically, prompting tears from Phoebe and even Sergeant Meryll.
 Fairfax asks a boon of the Lieutenant: the charge of sorcery was the doing of his wicked cousin Sir Clarence Poltwhistle, a Secretary of State, who will inherit his estate if he dies unmarried.
 He therefore wishes to be married by his confessor to any available woman, it matters not whom, who will receive a hundred crowns for her hour of matrimony.
 The Lieutenant agrees and leaves.